 It is expected that research conducted with fellowship support will lead to journal publications and/or will be included in the student's dissertation.
 The fellowship will be acknowledged in all publications and dissertations.
 The published paper and/or parts of the dissertation that describe the fellowship work will be submitted to the Department of Chemistry to be added to a webpage that will showcase the impacts of this fellowship.

-The fellowship will provide funding for two quarters, winter and spring, 2020.
-Selection will be made by a committee of Chemistry faculty, based on the scientific merit of the proposals and the committee's expectation that the work will strengthen the student's dissertation.
+The fellowship currently provides two quarters of funding.
+Selection is made by a committee of Chemistry faculty, based on the scientific merit of the proposals and the committee's expectation that the work will strengthen the student's dissertation.

 If you would like to be a part of this enduring legacy: